lungben/TableIO.jl/README.md

     df_recovered = read_table(name4, "my_table") |> DataFrame!

+## PlutoUI Integration

+In a [Pluto.jl](https://github.com/fonsp/Pluto.jl) notebook, TableIO can be used directly on a [PlutoUI.jl](https://github.com/fonsp/PlutoUI.jl) FilePicker output.

+Example (run in a Pluto.jl notebook):

+    using PlutoUI, TableIO, DataFrames
+    using XLSX # import the packages required for the uploaded file formats
+    @bind f PlutoUI.FilePicker() # pick a CSV or an Excel file df = read_table(f) |> DataFrame!

+This functionality works for all supported file formats, just make sure to import the corresponding packages before.

 ## Testing

 The PostgreSQL component requires a running PostgreSQL database for unit tests.
 This database can be started using the following command: